FreespiritD/sdroxide/docs/USER_MANUAL.md

   roughly a second after a repeater keys up, and expect it to stay for about half a second after it drops.

-  Clicking the chip opens the **tone squelch** picker: choose a tone and the audio only opens when *that* tone is present, which is how you sit on a busy shared channel and hear one system. **USE 88.5** arms whatever is being received right now, which is usually what you want; **OFF** goes back to plain carrier squelch.
-While a tone squelch is armed the chip turns yellow, and it lights when the required tone actually arrives.
+  Clicking the button opens the **tone squelch** picker: choose a tone and the audio only opens when *that* tone is present, which is how you sit on a busy shared channel and hear one system. **USE 88.5** arms whatever is being received right now, which is usually what you want; **OFF** goes back to plain carrier squelch.
+While a tone squelch is armed the button turns yellow, and it lights when the required tone actually arrives.
 Note that the ordinary **SQL** slider still applies — tone squelch is an extra condition on the same gate, not a replacement.